 (b) At the time that Buyer schedules energy purchases, Buyer will submit by telecopier or instantaneous electronic communication a schedule to Seller and to the ERCOT ISO reflecting the MWs to be purchased from Seller in each hour for the schedule.
-Subject to the terms and provisions of this Agreement, Seller shall in each hour during the term hereof, deliver the amount of electric energy required to meet Buyer's scheduled energy request.
-Schedules shall have a minimum run time of eight (8) hours and shall be at a constant MW level for the entire schedule.
+Subject to the terms and provisions of this Agreement, Seller shall in each hour during the Term hereof, deliver the amount of electric energy required to meet Buyer's scheduled energy request.
+Schedules shall have a minimum run time of sixteen (16) hours and shall be at a constant MW level for the entire schedule.
 Schedules shall be for a whole number of MWs in each hour.

 (c) Buyer and Seller shall schedule energy hereunder in accordance with applicable ERCOT and NERC guidelines.